 - Graded tests and homework can show where your child is struggling or improving in different subjects.

-- Report cards provide a snapshot of how well your child is doing academically.
+- Report cards provide a snapshot of how your child is doing academically.

-- Standardized test scores show you how well your child is doing compared to other kids in his school and your state.
+- Standardized test scores show you how your child is doing compared to other kids in your school and state.
 This is also a report on how well the school is performing.

-- Notes or emails about classroom behavior, social skills or attendance issues may be red flags you need to talk over with your child and his teacher.
+- Notes or emails about classroom behavior, social skills or attendance issues can indicate issues you may need to talk over with his teacher.
 These items are informative the day you receive them.
 But keeping them on file at home will let you look back to see patterns or trends in how your child—and the teacher or school—are doing over time.